firefly-zero/docs.fireflyzero.com/content/dev/testing.md

     app.start()
     # Run a single update cycle: call `update`, maybe `render`, render menu, etc.
     app.update()
-    # Call another update cycle to make sure `render` is called
-    # (see the note below).
-    app.update()
 ```

-{{< hint info >}}
-**Why do you call `update` twice?**

-The `update` callback in the app is called 60 times per second but the `render` callback can be called less often.
-How often?
-The runtime starts by calling `render` every second call to `App.update` and then can adjust it to every call or to every 8th call, depending on the performance.
-We keep the same behavior in the test framework because we want tests to behave EXACTLY as the real runtime.

-So, to get `render` called at least once, you need to call `update` twice.
-This can make tests flaky, so we might change this behavior in the future.

-{{< /hint >}}

 To run the test: